jac307/MediaArtTutorials/ART1TI3/AI-Grap-Novel-02.md

 In your journal (under **"Project"**), answer:

 1. Chosen Tool
-  - Why did you choose **Microsoft Copilot** for this project?
+  - Why did you choose **Microsoft Copilot**?
-  - What discoveries or surprises came up during your individual experiments?
+  - What discoveries or surprises emerged in Part 1?
-  - What will you do differently now that you have a better understanding of the tool?
+  - What will you do differently now that you understand the tool better?

 2. Project Direction
   - What is your story about?
-What is the theme or genre of your story? *(e.g., sci-fi, fantasy, documentary, surreal)* What mood or tone are you aiming for?
+  - What is the theme/genre (*sci-fi, documentary, surreal, fantasy, etc.*)?
+  - What mood or emotional tone are you aiming for?
-  - What aesthetic or thematic elements do you want to keep or emphasize in the final project?
-How can you maintain a **cohesive visual style** across all images? *(e.g., consistent color tones, lighting, filters)*
+  - What visual or thematic elements must remain consistent? (*color palette, lighting, filters, texture, composition, aspect ratio*)

 3. Process & Collaboration
-  - How will you divide roles in the group? *(each student is expected to do half the work, or half the images)*
+  - How will you divide the work?
+    > Each student is expected to complete roughly half of the images.
-  - How will you document progress? *(e.g., screenshots, prompts, short notes)*
+  - How will you document progress? (e.g., tables, screenshots, iterative prompts, notes)

 ---

 <h3 style="color: darkred;">[1h10m] Work on Your Project</h3>

-**Goal:** Develop a **fictional story** and present it as a **graphic novel** using **6–10 AI-generated images**.
-Ensure **cohesion** in visual storytelling through consistent style, color scheme, and framing and composition.
+**Goal:** Create a **fictional story** illustrated with **6–10 AI-generated images**, maintaining a cohesive narrative and visual style.

-### Documentation
+### Documentation Requirements

-In your journal, under your name, document everything.
-Create a table with four columns.
-For each attempted image (including the ones that failed), include:
+Each student must document their own process under their name.
+Create a **four-column table** for each attempted image (including failed ones):

 1. **Story Section**
-   - Excerpt of **your story** that you visualized.
+   - Insert the excerpt of **your story** that you attempted to visualize.
 2. **Image**
    - Insert all generated images—even unsuccessful ones.
 3. **Prompt**
    - Copy/paste the exact prompt you used.
 4. **Comments** (4–5 sentences).
 Reflect on:
    - What worked well and why?
-   - What limitations or failures occurred?
+   - What limitations or issues came up?
-   - If it didn't work, How will you adjust your prompt?
+   - If unsuccessful, how will you adjust your prompt?
+   - How does this iteration move you toward a cohesive visual style?

-### Steps for image creation
+### Steps for Image Creation

 1. Prompt Exploration & Style Refinement
-  - Create a **reference image** using Microsoft Copilot
+  - Create an initial **reference image**.
-  - Generate **at least 15 iterations** to refine visual style
+  - Generate **at least 15 iterations/image-versions** experimenting with style, lighting, color palette, characters, composition
-  - Take **screenshots of all iterations** and add them to your **collaborative journal**
+  - Add **screenshots of all iterations** to your collaborative journal.

 2. Refine Prompts for Final Illustrations
-  - Select **5–8 key scenes** from your story to illustrate
+  - Collaboratively choose **6–8 key scenes** from your story and **divide these scenes**.
-  - Write detailed prompts specifying style (e.g., *watercolor, cyberpunk, comic book*)
+  - Write detailed prompts specifying visual style (e.g., watercolor, cyberpunk, graphic-novel inked look), character consistencies, backgrounds, and mood/tone.
-  - Generate **multiple variations** per scene to maintain graphic consistency
+  - Generate multiple variations per scene to maintain cohesion.
-  - Document your prompting process and iterations in the journal
+  - Document every step in your journal.

 ---

 <h3 style="color: darkred;">[15 min] Reflection</h3>

-In your journal (under **"Reflection"**), answer:
+Under **Reflection**, answer:

-- How did your concept evolve from the initial idea to the final composition?
+- How did your concept evolve from initial idea to final composition?
-- What were the biggest technical challenges you encountered, and how did you resolve them?
+- What were the biggest technical challenges, and how did you solve them?
 - What are the artistic and ethical implications of using AI in creative work?

-When all of your notes and documentation is ready:
+Once documentation is complete:

 ➡️ **Export as PDF**
 📄 **Filename:** `Group-#-Documentation.pdf`

 ---

-<h3 style="color: darkred;">[20m] Assemble Graphic Novel </h3>
+<h3 style="color: darkred;">[20m] Assemble Your Graphic Novel </h3>

-Prepare a **Graphic Novel PDF** that includes your final visual narrative.

-Follow these guidelines:
+Create your final Graphic Novel PDF.
+Guidelines:

 - Use **graphic editing software** (e.g., Photoshop, Canva, InDesign)
-- Combine **text and visuals** creatively into a **single PDF document**
+- Combine **text and visuals** creatively.
-- The **visual composition and layout choices will be graded**, so be intentional with your design decisions
+- Visual layout choices are part of your grade
-- You may choose one of the following approaches:
+- You may choose:
-  - Present **one image per page**, using any aspect ratio
+  - **One image per page**, or
-  - Use a **comic-style layout**, combining multiple panels per page
+  - **Comic-style layout**, combining multiple images per page
-- Add a Cover Page with a representative or introductory image, the title of the story, your names as authors, and year
+- Include a **Cover Page** with:
+  - Title of your story
+  - A representative or introductory image
+  - Group member names
+  - Year

 ➡️ **Export as PDF**
 📄 **Filename:** `Group-#-GraphicNovel.pdf`